Rules of the Competition

 The projects will be assessed according to the following principles:

-- Must fulfil the objectives of the competition: promote the European and international understanding; foster the development of a shared sense of European identity and offer practical examples of Europeans living together as one community.
+- they must fulfil the objectives of the competition: promote European and international understanding; foster the development of a shared sense of European identity and offer practical examples of Europeans living together as one community

-The winner or the European Charlemagne Youth Prize will be selected in two-step process.
+The winner of the European Charlemagne Youth Prize will be selected in a two-step process.

-First step: national juries consisting of at least two Members of the European Parliament (MEPs) and one representative of youth organizations will select one national winner from each of 27 Member States by 19 March 2013.
+First step: national juries consisting of at least two Members of the European Parliament (MEPs) and one representative of a youth organisation will select one national winner from each of the 28 member states by 11 March 2016.

-Second step: the European jury consisting of three MEPs and the President of the European Parliament, four representatives of the Foundation of the International Charlemagne Prize of Aachen will select the winner from the 27 projects submitted by national juries by 25 April 2013.
+Second step: the European jury, consisting of three MEPs, the President of the European Parliament and four representatives of the Foundation of the International Charlemagne Prize of Aachen will select the winner from the 28 projects submitted by national juries by 7 April 2016.

 The decision of the European jury is final.
 The jury reserves a right to reject any entry that does not comply with the requirements of the competition.